34-Points Accurate Magento 2 Go Live Checklist

 System Compilation is responsible for code generation, code compilation and reduces the load time.

 Check Email Templates

 Check if you have already updated the default Email template to reflect your brand.
-If not, this list will be helpful.

 Check CMS Pages

 To avoid embarrassment with real customers. check your newsletter subscription system and check if customers will be able to subscribe or unsubscribe.